Ndola, Zambia Guide

 Day Trips

-Approximately 2.5 hours driving from Ndola A somber but important historical site, the Dag Hammarskjöld Crash Site Memorial marks the location where the United Nations Secretary-General died in a plane crash in 1961.
-The memorial serves as a reminder of his dedication to peace and the complexities of international diplomacy.
-It's a place for quiet reflection and learning about a significant moment in Zambian and UN history.
+The Dag Hammarskjöld Crash Site Memorial marks the location where the United Nations Secretary-General Dag Hammarskjöld died in a plane crash in 1961.
+The site serves as a memorial to his peace efforts and offers a somber reminder of a significant historical event.

 Travel Time